Light Rail Stage 2B: Commonwealth Park to Woden

 Project overview

-Light Rail Stage 2B Commonwealth Park to Woden (Stage 2B) will extend Canberra’s light rail network to complete a north-south public transport link from Gungahlin, through the City Centre and on to Woden.
+Light Rail Stage 2B: Commonwealth Park to Woden (Stage 2B) would extend Canberra’s light rail network to complete a north-south public transport link from Gungahlin, through the City centre and on to Woden.

-Extending light rail further south will give more people more transport options, help reduce traffic congestion and support Canberra’s transition to a zero emissions future.
+Extending light rail further south would give more people more transport options, help reduce traffic congestion and support Canberra’s transition to a zero emissions future.

-Stage 2B will deliver at least nine new stops between Commonwealth Park and Woden.
+Stage 2B would deliver nine new stops between Commonwealth Park and Woden.
 Light rail vehicles will cross Lake Burley Griffin via a new bridge constructed between the existing Commonwealth Avenue bridges, travel through the National Triangle, and along Adelaide Avenue and Yarra Glen.

 Light Rail Stage 2B - artist's impression of Hopetoun Circuit stop